April 6, 2013

 Getting to the Market Click here for directions to the market.

 Parking Free parking at the market is courtesy of Mercy Medical Center.
-The parking lot is located at Guilford Avenue and Pleasant Street, adjacent to the bazaar lot, and is accessible from Guilford Avenue.
+The open air parking lot is located at Guilford Avenue & Pleasant Street, adjacent to the bazaar lot, and is accessible from Guilford Avenue.
+(Note: Parking is only free in the open air lot, there is a cost to park in the garage.)

 Weekly Bazaar participants ONLY click below to pay.